pieter-groenendijk/dotfiles/dot_config/nvim/lua/compjeuter/readme.md

 - [x] markdown table formatting
 - [ ] Small banner-like component that shows amount of errors, warnings found by lsp in a file.
 - [ ] Yanking, does also copy to clipboard; clipboard and buffer are synced?
+- [ ] Markdown viewer, remove jumping, maybe one use it for tables?